johnz8606/git-practice/README.md

 # Git and GitHub practice

-a fast-paced course for getting up to speed with Git and Github!!!!!
+a fast-paced course for getting up to speed with Git and GitHub!!!!!